Casablanca Entry Requirements

 Includes

-United States United Kingdom Canada Australia New Zealand EU / Schengen member states Japan South Korea Brazil Chile Mexico Singapore Malaysia UAE Saudi Arabia
+United States United Kingdom Canada Australia New Zealand all EU member states Japan South Korea Brazil Chile Mexico Singapore Malaysia

 Electronic Travel Authorization (ETA/eVisa)